 SEC.
-43. The heading of Article 8 (commencing with Section 8240) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:
+44. The heading of Article 8 (commencing with Section 8240) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:

 Article 8.
-General Child Care and Development Direct Classroom Programs
+Direct Classroom Programs

-- SEC.
-44. Section 8240 of the Education Code is amended to read: - 8240. (a) The Superintendent of Public Instruction, with funds appropriated for this purpose, shall administer general child care and development programs. - General child care and development programs shall include:
+8240. (a) The Superintendent, with funds appropriated for this purpose, shall administer general child care and development programs.

+General child care and development programs shall include: